yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 58

-The example code for `tag` has too many spaces before the hash rockets, the value for `ensure` should not be quoted.
+The example code for `tag` has too many spaces before the hash rockets, the value for `ensure` need not be quoted.
 It should be formatted as follows:

 ```puppet
 class example::access {